 13. Now input the material data as shown below:

-14. Select the material of the Flange and bolt, and Input design temperature.
+14. Select the material of the Flange and bolt, and the Input design temperature.

 15. Flange Allowable & Bolt Allowable at design and ambient temp can be taken from the CAESAR II database for particular flange and bolt material.

 16. Flange Modulus of Elasticity shall be taken from table C-6 of ASME B-31.3.which is given in millions of psi to convert it to the consistent unit.

 Inputting Pressure and Load Data

 17. Use 1.0 for Flange Allowable Stress Multiplier and 2.0 for Bolt Allowable Stress Multiplier.
 Use project-specific data if available.

 18. Now Input Design Pressure, Axial Force, and Bending Moment from Static analysis of the Caesar file as shown below:

 Performing Flange Leakage Analysis and Reviewing Results